 Change – When abuse takes place, statements of regret are not enough.
 Genuine repentance is demonstrated by making changes to protect others from similar harm.
 “Produce fruit in keeping with repentance….
 Rescue the weak and needy; deliver them from the hand of the wicked” (Luke 3:8; Ps.
 82:4).
 This requires immediately removing the abuser from his position, involving legal authorities as needed or required by law, and implementing screening and supervision procedures to prevent other abusive people from being in counseling or child-care positions.
 Such actions not only protect others from harm but also relieve abuse victims, who are deeply concerned that others not be treated as they were.

 Conciliation – It may be difficult for a church to implement these steps if a victim’s family is already threatening legal action or an insurer refuses to support personal contacts.
-These situations can still be resolved without a legal battle, however, by submitting the matter to biblical mediation or arbitration.
+These situations can still be resolved without a legal battle, however, by submitting the matter to biblical mediation.
 “If you have disputes, appoint as judges even men of little account in the church” (1 Cor.
 6:4).
 Christian conciliation by outside neutrals can provide a constructive forum to deal with both the spiritual and legal issues related to abuse.
 This legally enforceable process provides appropriate confidentiality and promotes confession and restitution, which help to bring about justice and reconciliation.
+Since these types of cases involve delicate emotional, spiritual and legal issues, the parties should make sure that they are working with conciliators or other professionals who have been well trained in this type of ministry.

 Conciliation in Action